vrodedanya/TCAParser/README.md

 ```
 ./TCAParser <fileName>
 ```
-If TCAP is correct you will get xml in output<br>
+If TCAP is correct you will get xml in output.<br>
-TCAParser doesn't parse some tags now (for example 'parameter')
+TCAParser doesn't parse some tags in current version (for example 'parameter')